tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/开发者指南/对象/对象概述_intl_en.md

 Each object consists of an object key (ObjectKey), an object value (Value), and object metadata (Metadata).

 - ObjectKey: The unique identifier of an object in a bucket, which can be regarded as the file path.
 In the API and SDK samples, objects are named in the format of `<ObjectKey>`.
-- Value: The uploaded object itself, which can be regarded as the file content informally.
+- Value: The uploaded object itself, which can be commonly understood as the object content.
 - Metadata: A set of key-value pairs, which can be regarded as file attributes, such as file modification time and storage class.
 You can query them after uploading the object.